 Mamiya Sekor 58mm f1.7 M42 Lens radioactivity

-Mamiya Sekor 58mm f1.7 M42 is mildly radioactive – indicating that lens includes thorium-containing glass.
+Later versions of the Mamiya Sekor 58mm f1.7 M42 are mildly radioactive – indicating that lens includes thorium-containing glass.
 Exakta and Argus versions don’t contain thoriated glass – suggesting that there are different optical specifications between radioactive M42 and the non-radioactive versions.

 Is it dangerous?